wonkodv/hanstool/README.md

 [1]: I Once wrote a Shell script to do some things when i start my computer,
-    e.g. start music, open firefox, mail and 3 terminals I called this script `as` so i would not have to type as much because I'm lazy.
-After some weeks, i had to compile something and it didnt work, but music started to play and 3 terminals opend because `gcc` invokes the assmebler which is called `as` because many people before me where just as lazy.
-    I like clean namespaces.
+    e.g. start music, open firefox, mail and 3 terminals I called this script `as` instead of `auto_start`, so I would not have to type as much because I'm lazy.
+After some weeks, I had to compile something and it didnt work, but music started to play and 3 terminals opend. `gcc` invokes the assmebler which is called `as` because many people before me where just as lazy.
+Now I like clean namespaces.

 Command
 -----